Neurosurgery: Modern surgical instruments

-The main advancements in neurosurgery came about as a result of highly crafted tools.
+The main advancements in neurosurgery came about as a result of highly crafted tools and technological developments.
 Modern neurosurgical tools, or instruments, include chisels, curettes, dissectors, distractors, elevators, forceps, hooks, impactors, probes, suction tubes, power tools, and robots.
 Most of these modern tools have been in medical practice for a relatively long time.
-The main difference of these tools in neurosurgery, were the precision in which they were crafted.
-These tools are crafted with edges that are within a millimeter of desired accuracy.
+The main difference between these tools in neurosurgery was the precision with which they were crafted.
+These tools are crafted with edges that are within a millimeter of the desired accuracy.
 Other tools, such as handheld power saws and robots, have only recently been commonly used inside of a neurological operating room.
 As an example, the University of Utah developed a device for computer-aided design / computer-aided manufacturing (CAD-CAM) which uses an image-guided system to define a cutting tool path for a robotic cranial drill.